 Burney also turns up in Juno Gemes’s suite of works from Uluru when she was invited to record events ‘celebrating’ the 6th Anniversary of the Uluru Statement from the Heart in May 2023, also the final the Referendum Advisory Committee meeting before the Referendum.
 Burney, once again, looks as though she’s already heard elder Pat Anderson’s observation at the time, “There’s a rain of hate coming down on us”.

-Of course there has to be the far more optimistic image from photo-journalist Mervyn Bishop’s oeuvre showing Gough Whitlam and Vincent Lingiari in accord over recognition and land rights via the transfer of Gurindji sand.
+Of course there has to be the far more positive image from photo-journalist Mervyn Bishop’s oeuvre showing Gough Whitlam and Vincent Lingiari in accord over recognition and land rights via the transfer of Gurindji soil.
 I wonder how many copies of this absolutely iconic trope there are around the world?

 But then there’s the heart-rending Redfern reality of the Hickey family mourning young TJ after his death, spiked on railings following a police chase on his bike.
 That comes from Barbara McGrady, a career photographer most associated with her renowned sporting coverage.
 Here she proves more Cartier Bresson in being in the heart-rending place at the right time.